bhm-kyndryl/Metraixbeat/Parameters.conf_ReadMe.md

 	Exemple for all interfaces: 		"HdiskRestricted": "all"
 	Exemple for all interfaces: 		"HdiskRestricted": "hdisk16,hdisk17,hdisk18"
 	"HdiskRestricted": "all"

-### Limit of time (in minutes) to wait before deleting historical queued JSON mesages
-	Keeping too much historical JSON messages for reprocessing is CPU costly.
-Need to flush !
-	"QueueingTimerLimit": "720"

 ### Topic timers variables (in seconds).
 Time to wait before sending new metric values to ELK server